MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/oc-historical-analytics-reports.md

 # Configure Omnichannel historical analytics reports

 You can configure historical analytics to give your service managers a combination of BI analytics and AI insights for their organization.
 The reports use natural language understanding to automatically detect the language used in your support conversations and group related support conversations into topics.
+The Omnichannel historical analytics reports are enabled by default.

-The following historical analytics dashboards are available:
+The historical analytics reports include:

 - [Summary dashboard](omnichannel-summary-dashboard.md)
 - [Conversation dashboard](oc-conversation-dashboard.md)